box/developer.box.com/guides/authentication/jwt/without-sdk.md

 ### Prerequisites

-- A Custom Application using JWT authentication within the Box [Developer Console][devconsole]
+- A Custom Application using JWT authentication within the [Developer Console][devconsole]
-- A private key [configuration file][configfile] named `config.json`
+- A private key configuration file named `config.json`, which can be downloaded from the configuration tab of the [Developer Console][devconsole]
-- Ensure your application is authorized within the Box Admin Console
+- Ensure your application is [authorized][auth] within the Box Admin Console

 ### 1. Read JSON configuration